zaiisao/Documentation/en/Recording/recording_cmd_java.md

 - `audioProfile`: Sets the audio profile (sample rate, bitrate, encode mode, and the number of channels) of the recording file.
 Takes effect only when `isMixingEnabled` is 1.

-  - `0`: (Default) Sample rate of 48 KHz, communication encoding, mono, and a bitrate of up to 48 Kbps.
+  - `0`: (Default) Sample rate of 48 kHz, communication encoding, mono, and a bitrate of up to 48 Kbps.
-  - `1`: Sample rate of 48 KHz, music encoding, mono, and a bitrate of up to 128 Kbps.
+  - `1`: Sample rate of 48 kHz, music encoding, mono, and a bitrate of up to 128 Kbps.
-  - `2`: Sample rate of 48 KHz, music encoding, stereo, and a bitrate of up to 192 Kbps.
+  - `2`: Sample rate of 48 kHz, music encoding, stereo, and a bitrate of up to 192 Kbps.

 - `mixResolution`: When `isMixingEnabled` is set as 1, you can use this parameter to set the video profile, including the width, height, frame rate, and bitrate.
 The default setting is 360 x 640, 15 fps, and 500 Kbps.
 We recommend you set the video profile according to the [Video Profile Table](https://docs.agora.io/en/faq/recording_video_profile).